patarapolw/vue-typescript-suggestions/README.md

 ## Summary

 In summary, do not use `*.vue`, if you want a better IntelliSense.
 There are other approaches in component-based structure; like a folder.

+Why does Vue adopt Single File Components, as it isn't necessary better than Angular's?